 We’ve delivered courses and programs online for many years and will implement proven strategies for online exams.
 We are working with instructors to ensure that all exams will be delivered as planned.

-When can I register for Liberal Arts and 55+ fall courses?
+When can I register for Liberal Arts and 55+ courses?

 Are all your public events cancelled?

-Following guidelines for social distancing to protect the health and safety of our community, our regular in-person events such as Lunch Poems and Philosophers’ Café have been suspended until further notice.
+Following guidelines for social distancing to protect the health and safety of our community, our regular in-person events such as Philosophers’ Café have been suspended until further notice.
 If you’ve registered for an upcoming in-person event, we will email you with an update on its cancellation or postponement.

 Where can I get my transcript if your office is closed?